 When you set the standards early on, you can uphold client expectations to create a successful outcome both parties can be happy about.

 Asking your client the big "budget question" doesn't have to be complicated.
 However, freelancers have mentioned that talking about money and budgets is one of their most burdensome conversations.
-Budget discussions often set the tone for the rest of the project.
-And as a freelancer or small business owner, it is your responsibility to include budget-orientated strategies in your meetings.
+But if you stick to the tactics listed above, you can make this process simple.
+Ease your way into the money conversation, ask those open-ended sales questions we mentioned, and focus on the value that you bring to the table.

-There are tools to help you succeed, so feel free to use them.
+Knowing about their budget will help you craft a knockout proposal that's personalized to their needs.
+And with that, there are tools to help you create winning proposals, so feel free to use them.
 They can assist you in every step of the process.
 Sign up to Indy, and we will help you manage your time efficiently and conveniently—all on one platform.